couchbase-examples/couchbase-tutorials/tutorial/markdown/python/bedrock-serverless-pdf-chat/bedrock-serverless-pdf-chat.md

 embedding = BedrockEmbeddings(client=bedrock, model_id="amazon.titan-embed-image-v1")
 ```

-#### Use Langchain to get embeddings and store text
+#### Use LangChain to get embeddings and store text

-Langchain has a Couchbase Vector Store support.
+LangChain has a Couchbase Vector Store support.
 We use this vector store to abstract out all the internals of getting the embeddings and sending it back to couchbase.

 We will use `add_texts` method of CouchbaseVectorStore object to add text with appropriate embedding.